ddpbsd/ossec-documentation/manual/addagent.rst

 `manage_agents` provides both a menu based interface and a command line interface.
 When run without any arguments, the menu is presented.

+If an agent is added with a specific IP address, it must be unique.
+Duplicate IP addresses will cause issues with agents connecting to the server.

 Adding an agent:
 ^^^^^^^^^^^^^^^^